-Travel to Kerala, the state which is blessed with god grace.
-Come and explore Kerala the state with an inexpressible beauty.
-Sandwiched between the Arabian Sea on the west and forested Western Ghats, the state is blessed with supreme scenic beauty, sun kissed sea beaches, backwaters.
+Travel to Kerala, the state which is blessed with God’s grace.
+Come and explore Kerala the state with inexpressible beauty.
+Sandwiched between the Arabian Sea on the west and forested Western Ghats, the state is blessed with supreme scenic beauty, sun-kissed sea beaches, and backwaters.
 The state has also earned the distinction of being the finest center for ayurvedic treatment in the country.

-Tourist Attractions :
+Tourist Attractions of Kerala :

 The Healing Touch Through Ayurveda

-Ayurveda, Kerala is one of the major attraction of the state.
-The exact meaning of the word Ayurveda can be derived by breaking it into two – Ayur means life and Veda the science or knowledge.
+Ayurveda, Kerala is one of the major attractions of the state.
+The exact meaning of the word Ayurveda can be derived by breaking it into two – Ayur means life and Veda is the science or knowledge.
 Thus the Science of life teaches individuals to lead a healthy, happy, comfortable life both physically and mentally.

-Ayurvedic treatment massage treatment and rasayana chikilsa.
-Massage promotes better circulation of blood and removes causes of fatigue.
-Rasayana chikilsa is the Ayurvedic treatment for preventing and curing senility by purifying and strengthening all the tissues of the body.
+The monsoon season that falls between June-November is considered the best period for Ayurvedic treatment massage treatment and Rasayana Chikilsa.
+Massage promotes better circulation of blood and removes the causes of fatigue.
+Rasayana Chikilsa is the Ayurvedic treatment for preventing and curing senility by purifying and strengthening all the tissues of the body.